4:14 Seeing then that we have a great high priest,

 to discern both good and evil.

-Having rebuked us for our spiritual immaturity (in vs.11-14), the writer now seeks to build us up with stronger spiritual food and exercise.
+Having rebuked us for our spiritual immaturity (in v.11-14), the writer now seeks to build us up with stronger spiritual food and exercise.
 The goal is discernment (cp.
-4:12) between good (GK=kalos) and evil (GK=kakos) doctrine.
-Note that to the untrained ear, these words sound similar.
+Heb 4:12) between good (GK=kalos) and evil (GK=kakos) doctrine.
+Note that, to the untrained ear, these two Greek words sound similar.
 But their meanings are opposites.